tarwn/lessthandot-hugo/blogs/content/posts/2012-12-03-sargable-queries.md

   - t-sql

 ---
 This is day three of the [SQL Advent 2012 series][1] of blog posts.
 Today we are going to look at sargable queries.
 You might ask yourself, what is this weird term sargable.
 Sargable comes from searchable argument, sometimes also referred as <span class="MT_red">S</span>earch <span class="MT_red">ARG</span>ument <span class="MT_red">ABLE</span>.
 What that means is that the query will be able to use an index, a seek will be performed instead of a scan.
-In general any time you have a function wrapped around a column, an index won&#8217;t be used
+In general any time you have a function wrapped around a column, an index won't be used

 Some examples that are not sargable